saptarshibasu/aws-study/README.md

 ## RDS

 * Upto 5 Read Replicas (Async Replication - within AZ, cross AZ or cross Region)
-* Replication for Disaster Recovery is synchronous (across AZ - Automatic failover)
+* Replication for Disaster Recovery is synchronous (across AZ - Automatic failover - DNS endpoint remains same) - Multi AZ
 * Replicas can be promoted to their own DB
 * Automated backups:
   * Daily full snapshot of the database